Sectional curvature and Weitzenb\"ock formulae: Introduction

+Our third result concerns simply-connected closed $4$-manifolds with $\sec>0$, which are conjecturally diffeomorphic to $S^4$ or $\C P^2$, and hence have definite intersection form.
+It is an application of our extension of Labbi~\cite{Labbi15} to the modified case, that is, the formula $\mathcal K(R_{\wedge^4},\wedge^2 \R^4)=4R_{\wedge^4}$ in Theorem~\ref{mainthm:KRWedgeSymKN}, together with the Bochner technique and the \emph{Finsler--Thorpe trick}~\cite{ThorpeJDG,Thorpe72}, see also \cite{BKM}.

 \begin{mainthm} Let $(M,\g)$ be a closed simply-connected Riemannian $4$-manifold with $\sec>0$ whose intersection form is indefinite.
-Then the set of points where the curvature operator is not positive-definite has at least two connected components. \end{mainthm}
+Then the set of points where the curvature operator is not positive-definite has at least two connected components with nonempty interior. \end{mainthm}

 The question of whether $S^2\times S^2$, which has indefinite intersection form, admits metrics with $\sec>0$ is a famous unsolved problem, known as the Hopf~Conjecture.
-By Theorem~\ref{mainthm:dim4}, if any such metric $\g$ existed, then there would be a region which disconnects $(S^2\times S^2,\g)$ where the curvature operator is positive-definite.
-Recall that it was proven using Ricci flow techniques that closed $n$-manifolds whose curvature operator is \emph{everywhere} positive-definite are diffeomorphic to a space form $S^n/\Gamma$, see~\cite{bw}.
-Another consequence of Theorem~\ref{mainthm:dim4} is that there are no \emph{curvature-homogeneous metrics} with $\sec>0$ on closed simply-connected $4$-manifolds with indefinite intersection form; see~\cite[\S 1.4]{gilkey-book} for details on curvature homogeneity.
+By Theorem~\ref{mainthm:dim4}, if any such metric $\g$ existed, then there would be a region which disconnects $(S^2\times S^2,\g)$ where its curvature operator is positive-definite.
+Recall that closed $n$-manifolds whose curvature operator is \emph{everywhere} positive-definite are diffeomorphic to a space form $S^n/\Gamma$, see~\cite{bw}.

+Another direct consequence of Theorem~\ref{mainthm:dim4} is that a closed simply-connected K\"ahler $4$-manifold with $\sec>0$ has definite intersection form.
+Indeed, the curvature operator of a K\"ahler $4$-manifold is not positive-definite at any point.
+Recall that a classical result of Andreotti and Frankel \cite{frankel}, using methods from complex and algebraic geometry, shows that the only K\"ahler $4$-manifold as above is $\C P^2$.